tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 4 - Configure and make*

 # Step 5 - Create your HPL.dat
 This repo includes a template.
 I've put X's where we will recommend how you set these in this section.
 These parameters will have the greatest effect on your run.
 You are welcome and encouraged to play with the other ones, where you may be able to squeeze out some extra flops.
 [This](https://www.netlib.org/benchmark/hpl/tuning.html) will walk you through how to set each parameter.
-When you submit the job using sbatch, make sure your HPL.dat is in the same directory.
+When you submit the job using sbatch, make sure your HPL.dat is in the same directory, or set the directory in your SLURM batch script.

 # Step 6 - Create your SLURM batch script